facebookresearch/hsd3/README.md

 Additionally, we provide pre-trained skill policies for the Walker and Humanoid robots considered in the paper.

-The benchmark suite can be found in a standlone repository at [facebookresearch/bipedal-skills](https://github.com/facebookresearch/bipedal-skills)
+The benchmark suite can be found in a standalone repository at [facebookresearch/bipedal-skills](https://github.com/facebookresearch/bipedal-skills)

 ## Prerequisites